rust-lang/rust/src/doc/rustc-dev-guide/src/backend/debugging.md

 ### Compiler options to know and love

-The `-Chelp` and `-Zhelp` compiler switches will list out a variety of interesting options you may find useful.
+The `-C help` and `-Z help` compiler switches will list out a variety of interesting options you may find useful.
 Here are a few of the most common that pertain to LLVM development (some of them are employed in the tutorial above):

 - The `--emit llvm-ir` option emits a `<filename>.ll` file with LLVM IR in textual format
     - The `--emit llvm-bc` option emits in bytecode format (`<filename>.bc`)
-- Passing `-Cllvm-args=<foo>` allows passing pretty much all the options that tools like llc and opt would accept;
+- Passing `-C llvm-args=<foo>` allows passing pretty much all the options that tools like llc and opt would accept;
-  e.g. `-Cllvm-args=-print-before-all` to print IR before every LLVM pass.
+  e.g. `-C llvm-args=-print-before-all` to print IR before every LLVM pass.
-- The `-Cno-prepopulate-passes` will avoid pre-populate the LLVM pass manager with a list of passes.
+- The `-C no-prepopulate-passes` will avoid pre-populate the LLVM pass manager with a list of passes.
 This will allow you to view the LLVM IR that rustc generates, not the LLVM IR after optimizations.
-- The `-Cpasses=val` option allows you to supply a space separated list of extra LLVM passes to run
+- The `-C passes=val` option allows you to supply a space separated list of extra LLVM passes to run
-- The `-Csave-temps` option saves all temporary output files during compilation
+- The `-C save-temps` option saves all temporary output files during compilation
-- The `-Zprint-llvm-passes` option will print out LLVM optimization passes being run
+- The `-Z print-llvm-passes` option will print out LLVM optimization passes being run
-- The `-Ztime-llvm-passes` option measures the time of each LLVM pass
+- The `-Z time-llvm-passes` option measures the time of each LLVM pass
-- The `-Zverify-llvm-ir` option will verify the LLVM IR for correctness
+- The `-Z verify-llvm-ir` option will verify the LLVM IR for correctness
-- The `-Zno-parallel-llvm` will disable parallel compilation of distinct compilation units
+- The `-Z no-parallel-llvm` will disable parallel compilation of distinct compilation units
-- The `-Zllvm-time-trace` option will output a Chrome profiler compatible JSON file which contains details and timings for LLVM passes.
+- The `-Z llvm-time-trace` option will output a Chrome profiler compatible JSON file which contains details and timings for LLVM passes.

 ### Filing LLVM bug reports